katymorris/kathy-blog/content/blog/chatgpt-rust/index.md

 Original:  `Result<(), std::io::Error>`
 Newly Suggested:  `Result<(), Box<dyn std::error::Error>>`

 In my head I'm wondering if `Box<dyn>` might be equivilent to "any" in TypeScript.
-You generally want to avoid using "any" if at all possible, so I'm questioning whether ChatGPT is correct here.
+You generally want to avoid using general types so errors can be caught more accurately, so I'm questioning whether ChatGPT is correct here.
 I asked it to explain `Box<dyn>`:
 ![Dyn Error Exp](./17.png)

 I'm still questioning the accuracy of ChatGPT using `Box<dyn>` in this situation.
 I decided it's time to venture outward to Google at this point out of curiousity.
 I ended up at the Rust documentation:
 ![Documentation Dyn](./18.png)

 I found this answer much better than what ChatGPT gave me.
 Then I started looking for an example of actix HttpServer to compare what ChatGPT gave me to it.
 I went to the documentation again and found this snippet which doesn't use `Box<dyn>`:

 ![actix Documentation](./19.png)